syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 ## Pivot Schema Designer

-Pivot Schema Designer is a layout which is supported in PivotGridControl that can be presented like as Microsoft Excelӳ pivot table field list.
+Pivot Schema Designer is a layout which is supported in PivotGridControl that can be presented like as Microsoft Excel pivot table field list.
 It enables the drag-and-drop feature for fields between different areas, including column, row, value, and filter.
 By using PivotTableFieldList, you can add, rearrange, or remove fields to show data in a PivotGridControl in the exact way you want.
 For more information, refer [Pivot Schema Designer](http://help.syncfusion.com/windowsforms/pivotgrid/pivot-schema-designer) topic.
 This Pivot Schema Designer can be enabled in PivotGridControl by setting the [ShowPivotTableFieldList](http://help.syncfusion.com/cr/cref_files/windowsforms/pivot analysis/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~ShowPivotTableFieldList.html) property to `true`.

 {% tabs %}
 {% highlight c# %}